IDMNYU/IdeationPrototyping_LadyK/assignmentBriefs/FutureResearchWeekly.md

 #### Week 7

 0. Take bigger strides with your work.
 Post your iterations to documents.
-This will be the last week for many of you to strengthen your research foundation.
+This will be the last week for many of you to strengthen your research foundation.s

 1. Identify 3 (more) traditional or nontraditional (UMR) resources (visit the library), that help you to understand the scope and different aspects of this issue. <bold> Your research should start beinging more specific and refined </bold> Post about each with a short reflection of their value towards your interests in your project.

+2. Create a draft of your topic's Concept Map.

 3. Add to the timeline which outlines the events leading up to, contributing to, and/or deepening this situation. (due in a couple weeks).
 This timeline will have iterations over the next few week.